PickYourOwn.org

 But save the skimmed foam!
 You can recover jam from it to use fresh!
 See this page for directions!

-Step 9 - Testing for "jell" (thickness)
+Step 11 - Testing for "jell" (thickness)

 I keep a metal tablespoon sitting in a glass of ice water, then take a half spoonful of the mix and let it cool to room temperature on the spoon.
 If it thickens up to the consistency I like, then I know the jam is ready.
-If not, I mix in a little more pectin (about 1/s to 1/2 of another package) and bring it to a boil again for 1 minute.
+If not, I mix in a little more pectin (about 1/3 to 1/2 of another package) and bring it to a boil again for 1 minute.
 Get a few jars out of the dishwasher (still hot) and get your funnel, lid lifter and ladle ready.
 I put an old towel down - it makes clean up easier.

-Step 10 - Fill the jars and put the lid and rings on
+Step 12 - Fill the jars and put the lid and rings on

-Fill them to within 1/4 inch of the top, wipe any spilled jam off the top, seat the lid and tighten the ring around them.
+Fill them to within 1/4-inch of the top, wipe any spilled jam off the top, seat the lid and tighten the ring around them.

-Put the lids on each jar and seal them by putting a ring on and screwing it down snugly (but not with all you might, just "snug").
+Put the lids on each jar and seal them by putting a ring on and screwing it down snugly (but not with all your might, just "snug").
 (Yes, that is a photo of pickled peppers - my photos of the next 2 steps didn't turn out! :)

 This is where the jar tongs and lid lifter come in really handy!

-Step 11 - Process the jars in the boiling water bath
+Putting jars into the water bath cannerStep 13 - Process the jars in the boiling water bath

 Note: Some people don't even boil the jars; they just ladle it hot into hot jars, but putting the jars in the boiling water bath REALLY helps to reduce spoilage!
 To me, it makes little sense to put all the working into making the jam and then not to process the jars to be sure they don't spoil!

-Step 12 - Remove and cool the jars - Done!
+Step 14 - Remove and cool the jars - Done!

 Once cooled, they're ready to store.
 I find they last about 18 months.
 After that, the get darker in color and start to get runny.
 They still seem safe to eat, but the flavor is bland.
 So eat them in the first 12 to 18 months after you prepare them!